Enroll now in our 2026 Winter term - it starts the week of January 20!

 Objective: To become much more comfortable understanding and using the proper verb tenses as they relate to moods while speaking German.
 This program will continue to focus on the development of all four language skills, listening, speaking, reading, and writing; together with a fifth skill, culture, which is an integral part of this program.

 Learning Outcome: Students will be able to comfortably explain past events in both past tenses during routine conversations and plan activities in future tenses.
-Students will acquire a wider use of idiomatic expressions and will become more comfortable navigating German Internet sites.
+Students will be able to converse about their professional life, their personal life, travel, and the weather.

 This is the final conversational review grammar-based course.
 This course is for students who are at a high intermediate level and don’t feel ready for the more advanced levels.
 Students at this level are able to handle everyday conversations with ease but are eager to expand their cultural and idiomatic knowledge of German, as well as wrap-up their learning of advanced grammar.
 Listening, reading, speaking and writing skills will be addressed throughout the course.

-Objective: This level will end covering all the grammatical structures needed to send the student into real-life situations speaking German and to get them ready for the more advanced courses with a full command of the language’s most important verb tenses.
-This program will continue to focus on the development of all four language skills, listening, speaking, reading, and writing; together with a fifth skill, culture, which is an integral part of this program.
+Objective: This level will cover all the grammatical structures needed to send the learner into real-life situations speaking German and to get them ready for the more advanced courses.
+By the end of the course, students will have full command of the language’s most important verb tenses.
+This program will continue to focus on the development of all four language skills, listening, speaking, reading, and writing, together with a fifth skill, culture, which is an integral part of this program.br />

 This level is to gain an advanced command of German.
 There will be a review of previous material covered in the Intermediate 3 level, but the focus of this class will be on advanced topics: complex grammar, such as the present perfect conjugated with "haben" and "sein," the present perfect of separable and modal verbs, the passive voice, and more sophisticated vocabulary and themes in the German-speaking world.